jcussens/tailoring/paper.md

   : Simulation results *(continued)*
 :::

-In all cases performs orders of magnitudes more quickly, with the difference becoming more pronounced for deeper trees.
+In all cases `fastpolicytree` performs orders of magnitudes more quickly, with the difference becoming more pronounced for deeper trees.
 The difference in performance is particularly large when using discrete covariates.
-For example for the $(N=10000,p=60,\mathrm{Acts}=2,\mathrm{Depth}=3)$ configuration on discrete covariates, takes 45.177 minutes (on average) whereas takes 5.245 seconds.
+For example for the
+$(N=10000,p=60,\mathrm{Acts}=2,\mathrm{Depth}=3)$ configuration on
+discrete covariates, `policytree` takes 45.177 minutes (on average) whereas `fastpolicytree` takes 5.245 seconds.
 This is a 517% speed-up.

-The performance improvement on continuous data is less dramatic, but still good.
-For example, a depth-three tree learned from 10 continuous covariates where N=2000 with 3 treatment actions takes over 12 hours using the package.
-With , the time reduces to 37.9 minutes, roughly 20 times faster.[^2]
+The `fastpolicytree` performance improvement on continuous data is less dramatic, but still good.
+For example, a depth-three tree learned from 10 continuous covariates where N=2000 with 3 treatment actions takes over 12 hours using the `policytree` package.
+With `fastpolicytree`, the time reduces to 37.9 minutes, roughly 20 times faster.[^2]

 Using split steps
 -----------------

-We now turn to a comparison between our and a proposed technique to reduce the runtime of the original package.
-Increasing the optional approximation parameter, , decreases the number of possible splits to consider during the tree search.
-The authors of demonstrate that increasing this parameter for learning trees with continuous covariates can greatly improve the runtime compared to the default value of 1.
+We now turn to a comparison between our `fastpolicytree` and a proposed technique to reduce the runtime of the original `policytree` package.
+Increasing the optional approximation parameter, `split.step`, decreases the number of possible splits to consider during the tree search.
+The authors of `policytree` demonstrate that increasing this parameter for learning trees with continuous covariates can greatly improve the runtime compared to the default `split.step` value of 1.
 However, less is known about the potential loss in accuracy of the estimated policy rewards due to bias in the learned trees occurring when samples are skipped (i.e., trees are no longer guaranteed *optimal*).
-As in the first simulation study, we compare the runtimes of the two packages, however for the package we set the parameter equal to 10.
-We report the runtimes and also the root mean squared error (RMSE) between the and estimated policy values, i.e.:
+As in the first simulation study, we compare the runtimes of the two packages, however for the `policytree` package we set the `split.step` parameter equal to 10.
+We report the runtimes and also the root mean squared error (RMSE) between the `fastpolicytree` and `policytree` estimated policy values, i.e.:
 $$RMSE = \sqrt{\frac{1}{nsim}\sum(\mathbb{E}[\Gamma_{iw}(\pi_{FPT}(X_i))] - \mathbb{E}[\Gamma_{iw}(\pi_{PT}(X_i))])^2}$$

   -------- ---- ------ ---------- ------------ ------------ ------------ ------------ ------------ -------